ggorlen/resources/README.md

 - make a regex blockly demo on codepen or write a generator for some language that isn't supported yet
 - <a href="https://pomb.us/build-your-own-react/">write your own react</a>
 - me vs world correspondence chess app for my homepage
+- generate static html tic tac toe for all states using negamax
+- app to generate static blogs with simpler script than jekyll
-- MIPS mini project ideas:
+- MIPS/ARM mini project ideas:
   - bf interpreter
   - rot13
   - tic tac toe